jrhizor/invite/README.md

 # [invite.sh](https://www.invite.sh)

-> Easily create Google Calendar invite links for events that do not automatically get added to your calendar.
+> Easily create Google/Outlook/Office365/Yahoo calendar invite links for events that do not automatically get added to your calendar.

 ## Developing